Commercial Games Development

 - A unique opportunity to gain advanced technical and research skills by working on live commercial projects within the PlayWest studio.

-During the course, you will develop a portfolio of live commercial and technical projects, gaining practical experience, academic skills and a deeper awareness of commercial processes.
+During the course, you will develop a portfolio of live commercial and technical projects, gaining practical experience, academic skills and a deeper awareness of commercial processes as you work in your dev-team.

 A rich stream of live PlayWest research and development projects with industry partners that have previously included Rolls-Royce Aerospace and Bloodhound SSC, allows you to explore the use of games technology as well as virtual and augmented reality for real-world applications.

-As well as giving equal weight to both the research component and the games development component, the course aims to establish an essential bridge between ground-breaking academic research and the entertainment software industry itself, often overlooked or misunderstood by both.
+As well as giving equal weight to both the research component and the games development component, the course aims to establish an essential bridge between ground-breaking academic research and the entertainment software industry, each often overlooked or misunderstood by the other.

 By helping students form strong professional identities as developer-practitioners, graduates will be well prepared to step into roles within the games industry, academia and other emergent fields of games technology for the real world.

-The degree provides an immersion into enterprise, cutting edge technologies and practice.
-Along with practical skills, it gives students a thorough understanding of what is required to operate within a commercial entity.
+The degree provides an immersion into enterprise, cutting-edge technologies and practice.
+Along with practical skills, it gives students a thorough understanding of what is required to operate within a commercial entity and a game development team.

 Unique study facilities